egfx/Web-Cloud-File-Magager/README.md

 Web Cloud File Manager is a responsive boilerplate showcase of an MVC architecture that can be used to bootstrap your own application in PHP and AngularJS.

-This neat little sample app consumes it's own repository and displays it back to the end user.
+This simple sample app consumes it's own repository and displays it back to the end user.

 PHP:
 - Model layer